This is the preferred approach for installing and activating plugins for the VIP Platform:

 Plugins can also be activated via the “Plugins” screen on your WordPress admin area.

-On VIP Go, all plugins must be installed by adding them to your git version control repository, hosted on GitHub.
+On the VIP Platform, all plugins must be installed by adding them to the an application’s code repository, hosted on GitHub.
 Having the plugin code in git version control allows multiple developers in your own team, and of course in the VIP team, to work on your code together, maintain and improve the site, and debug issues.
-On VIP Go, we deploy the code from git, which also allows us to roll back to a previous “known good” state, if the site encounters issues.
+On the VIP Platform, we deploy the code from git, which also allows us to roll back to a previous “known good” state, if the site encounters issues.
 (Please note: adding plugins via the WordPress admin area is not supported.)

-As the VIP Go workflow is git-based, you can also reference subtrees (preferred) or submodules in your repository which will make maintaining third-party code easier.
+As the VIP Platform workflow is git-based, you can also reference subtrees (preferred) or submodules in your repository which will make maintaining third-party code easier.

 A subtree workflow for dependencies will pull a copy of the code into your repository.
-The VIP Go code analysis bot will run automatic code reviews on subtree code when subtree code is added or changed in a pull request.
+The VIP Code Analysis Bot will run automatic code reviews on subtree code when subtree code is added or changed in a pull request.

-Using submodules for code dependencies uses a reference to the code to check it out and include it in your repository.
+Submodules are a method for you to reference the GitHub repository of code dependencies so that they are then checked out to your own GitHub repository.
 This process is dependent on the submodule existing and being available, as it maintains a reference, but not a copy, of the code.
-The VIP Go code analysis bot will not run automatic code reviews on code from an added or updated submodule, as a submodule is only a reference to another repository.
+The VIP Code Analysis Bot will not run automatic code reviews on code from an added or updated submodule, as a submodule is only a reference to another repository.

-VIP Go currently only supports public submodules; i.e. you cannot submodule a private GitHub repository or a git repository hosted elsewhere that requires authentication.
+The VIP Platform currently only supports public submodules; i.e. you cannot submodule a private GitHub repository or a git repository hosted elsewhere that requires authentication.

 Note that some plugin repositories, such as that for AMP for WordPress, contain unbuilt versions whereby the command,